ruben-hutter/TraceGuard/README.md

 This project addresses the path explosion problem in symbolic execution by combining dynamic taint analysis with symbolic execution.
 The approach tracks taint propagation from input sources and uses this information to guide symbolic execution toward functions that process potentially malicious data, significantly reducing analysis time while maintaining security coverage.

-**Research Context**: This implementation is part of a Bachelor's thesis in Computer Science at the University of Basel, investigating novel approaches to optimize symbolic execution for security analysis.
+**Research Context**: This implementation is part of my Bachelor's thesis in Computer Science at the University of Basel, investigating novel approaches to optimize symbolic execution for security analysis.

 ## Key Features